Get all the latest data for Oslo

 How do I verify title and ownership history in Oslo right now?

-The official registry to verify title and ownership history in Oslo is Grunnboken (the Land Register), which is managed by Kartverket and shows registered ownership, mortgages, easements, and other rights attached to the property.
+The official registry you should use to verify title and ownership history in Oslo is the Grunnboken (Land Register), which is managed by Kartverket and records all registered ownership, mortgages, easements, and other rights tied to a property.

 You will find here the list of classic mistakes people make when buying a property in Oslo.